 Whatever your taste for adrenaline, there’s a patch of coastline for you."

-I can’t think of Wales without thinking of Snowdonia.
-I’m based in Cardiff, but one of my favourite places on the planet is Snowdonia National Park.
+I can’t think of Wales without thinking of Eryri (Snowdonia).
+I’m based in Cardiff, but one of my favourite places on the planet is Eryri National Park.
 It’s one of the greatest playgrounds for anyone who loves the great outdoors.

-Then there’s northern Snowdonia, a beautiful and sometimes brutal place.
-I’ve always been captivated by the age of heroic exploration in the early to mid-20th century, and Snowdon is central to Sir Edmund Hillary’s 1953 first ascent of Everest.
+Then there’s northern Eryri, a beautiful and sometimes brutal place.
+I’ve always been captivated by the age of heroic exploration in the early to mid-20th century, and Yr Wyddfa is central to Sir Edmund Hillary’s 1953 first ascent of Everest.
 It’s amazing to think that his team came here to Wales to prepare for their Himalayan expedition.
 To visit the Pen y Gwryd pub where all those explorers once stayed is to take a step back in time.

 Go coasteering in Pembrokeshire